CS126SP20/final-project-angelalzhao/DEVELOPMENT.md

 - **4/28/20** Started working on the board class
 - Implemented creating a board, setting size
 - Still need to work on color selection, gradient generation, shuffling, swapping

+- **4/29/20** Implemented function that draws the board in it's current state